kekoziar/r-novice/_episodes/01-rstudio-intro.md

 Now, `demonstration_variable` seems like a very long variable name, but the nice thing about R and RStudio, is it uses tab complete.
 This means, I can start typing the first few letters, and it will complete the variable name when I press the tab key.
 This is important, because variable names should be descriptive.
-I could just use a variable name of `x`, but that's not very descriptive of what the variable actually represents.
+I could just use a variable name of `x` or even `banana`, but those are not descriptive of what the variable actually represents.

 Variable names can contain letters, numbers, underscores and periods.
 They cannot start with a number nor contain spaces at all.
 Different people use